-The district has established the school as a drug-free workplace.
+The District has established the school as a drug-free workplace.
 The drug-free workplace for this purpose includes school grounds, school utilized vehicles, and places in which school activities are held.

 The unlawful manufacture, distribution, disposition, possession, or use of a controlled substance is prohibited in the work place.
-The possession, use or distribution of illicit drugs or alcohol, the use of glue or aerosol paint or any other chemical substance for inhalation, and being under the influence of illicit drugs, alcohol, or inhalants, is prohibited in any place while teachers are on duty time.
-Any level of impairment from illicit drugs, alcohol, or inhalants, and the presence of any odor of illicit drugs (such as marijuana) or alcohol on a teacher in the work place or on duty time shall be a violation of the drug-free workplace.
-The possession or distribution of a lookalike drug or look-alike-controlled substance is prohibited.
-In addition, teachers are expected to serve as role models for students and will be considered to have violated the district's expectations in the event the teacher commits a criminal drug or alcohol offense off the work place or off duty time.
+The possession, use or distribution of illicit drugs or alcohol, the use of glue or aerosol paint or any other chemical substance for inhalation, and being under the influence of illicit drugs, alcohol, or inhalants, is prohibited in any place while employees are on duty time.
+Any level of impairment from illicit drugs, alcohol, or inhalants, alcohol, or inhalants, and the presence of any odor of illicit drugs (such as marijuana) or alcohol on a employee in the work place or on duty time shall be a violation of the drug-free workplace.
+The possession or distribution of a look-alike drug or look-alike-controlled substance is prohibited.
+In addition, employees are expected to serve as role models for students and will be considered to have violated the District's expectations in the event the employee commits a criminal drug or alcohol offense off the work place or off duty time.

-As a condition of employment teachers will abide by the district's drug-free workplace policies and notify the superintendent of any criminal drug statute conviction for a violation occurring in the workplace no later than 5 days after such conviction.
-Disciplinary sanctions up to and including termination of employment and referral for prosecution will be imposed for violations of the district's drug-free workplace policies.
-Sanctions may include the requirement that the teacher complete an appropriate rehabilitation program, a reprimand, and termination of employment.
+As a condition of employment employees will abide by the District's drug-free workplace policies and notify the Superintendent of any criminal drug statute conviction for a violation occurring in the workplace no later than 5 days after such conviction.
+Disciplinary sanctions up to and including termination of employment and referral for prosecution will be imposed for violations of the District's drug-free workplace policies.
+Sanctions may include the requirement that the employee complete an appropriate rehabilitation program, a reprimand, and termination of employment.
 Drug and alcohol counseling and rehabilitation and reentry programs are available through local health agencies.